Isle of Wight Guru

 22. Isle of Wight Bus and Coach Museum

 The free Isle of Wight Bus and Coach Museum in Ryde is indoors.
-The website explains to visitors that the depot which houses the exhibits is 'typical of a bus garage of the Tilling era'.
+The website explains to visitors that the depot housing the exhibits is 'typical of a bus garage of the Tilling era'.

 I must admit to having no idea what that means, but it is presumably of great significance to those who know their Bedfords from their Bristols.